hokman0414/MITREATTACKProceduralGPT/README.md

 6. Submit Button

 Video Usage: https://youtu.be/ZKeZSmAKOy4
+(By Default, the LLM is GPT 3.5 but can be changed.)
 # Final Note:
 This project still requires editing of the prompts and possible finetuning to help improve the accuracy.
 I will continue to make future updates on this project.